videogame-archive/romhack-archive/CONTRIBUTOR-GUIDE.md

 ⚠ Author, Versions and Alternative qualifiers CANNOT contain parenthesis or invalid linux and windows filename symbols.
 If these are present on the json file they are removed when used on the filename.

+⚠ Filenames cannot be longer than 255 characters since is the lowest common denominator between most file systems.

 ```
 NAME (REGION) [(Bootleg)] [PRIMARY by AUTHOR (vVERSION) (Alt ALTERNATIVE]] ...
 [Add by ADD_AUTHOR (vADD_VERSION) (Alt ADD_ALTERNATIVE)]
 ```